krOoze/Hello_Triangle/README.md

 `VulkanEnvironment.h`.
 By default all platforms use GLFW except Cygwin (which uses Win32 directly to reduce dependencies on X11).

+TODO cmake should link glfw, xcb, or xlib based on the platform used

 Run
 ------------------------